mathieucarbou/YaSolR/docs/blog/2024-07-01_shelly_solar_diverter.md

 - A 25A relay or contactor for the bypass relay (to force a heating) for the water tank electric circuit
 - A protection box for the Shelly

+**IMPORTANT** / **WARNING**

+The Shelly dimmer should be a `0/1-10V` and the voltage must be `Current sourcing`, NOT `Current sinking`.
+This is very important!

+Shelly also sells the [Shelly Pro Dimmer 0/1-10V PM](https://www.shelly.com/products/shelly-pro-dimmer-0-1-10v-pm) on DIN rail which is of type current sourcing 0/1-10V.

 ## Wiring

 ### Shelly Add-On + DS18B20